Last Updated on March 16, 2026 by AcePhysio

 Laser therapy is versatile and can be used to treat a wide range of knee conditions that cause pain and discomfort.
 Some of the most common conditions treated with laser therapy include:

-- Osteoarthritis: Osteoarthritis is a degenerative joint disease that affects the cartilage in the knee, leading to pain, stiffness, and reduced mobility.
-Laser therapy helps reduce inflammation and promote cartilage repair, providing relief for individuals with osteoarthritis.
+- Osteoarthritis: Osteoarthritis is a progressive joint condition that impacts the cartilage in the knee, resulting in discomfort, stiffness, and limited movement.
+Laser therapy can assist in minimizing inflammation and encouraging cartilage regeneration, offering comfort to those living with osteoarthritis.

 - Rheumatoid Arthritis: Rheumatoid arthritis is an autoimmune condition that causes chronic inflammation in the joints, including the knees.
 Laser therapy can help manage the inflammation and pain associated with this condition, improving joint function and quality of life.

 - Tendonitis: Tendonitis occurs when the tendons around the knee become inflamed, often due to overuse or injury.
-Laser therapy helps reduce inflammation and promote healing in the affected tendons, alleviating pain and improving mobility.
+Laser therapy can assist in diminishing inflammation and facilitating the recovery process in the affected tendons, easing discomfort and enhancing mobility.

 - Meniscus Tears: The meniscus is a piece of cartilage that acts as a cushion between the bones in the knee joint.
 Meniscus tears are common injuries that can cause pain and swelling.
-Laser therapy can aid in the healing process by reducing inflammation and promoting tissue repair.
+Laser therapy can play a significant role in the recovery journey by minimizing inflammation and encouraging tissue regeneration.

 - Bursitis: Bursitis is the inflammation of the bursae, small fluid-filled sacs that cushion the bones, tendons, and muscles around the knee.
 Laser therapy helps reduce inflammation and pain, allowing for improved mobility and function.